Do solar panels increase the value of your home?

 And if the inverter can reach beyond 3.68kW, they’ll submit a G99 application.

-DNOs usually take four to eight weeks to approve these applications, unless your installer fast-tracks the process – which Sunsave is able to do.
+DNOs usually take four to eight weeks to approve these applications.

 Written byJosh Jackman